byamada64/cloud-infrastructure-deployments/README.md

 Hands-on cloud engineering notes covering AWS, Azure, networking, monitoring, automation, validation, security, and operational cleanup.

+## Lab Scope Note

+- These builds were intentionally scoped for sandbox and testing purposes.
+Many of the same core concepts and deployment patterns can be applied in production environments, with final designs tailored to business requirements, security standards, scalability needs, and organizational governance.

 ## About This Repo

 This repository contains two types of practical cloud engineering content: